|Nutrition Facts (per serving)|

 What Is a Smash Cocktail?

 "Smash" cocktails use a muddler to press the juices and oils out of fresh ingredients and mix the flavors together before adding the liquor.
 While any muddled cocktail qualifies, the classic smash drinks feature mint.
 Along with this whiskey smash, the brandy smash and gin smash (made with genever) were equally popular in the 1800s.
 Those two typically skip the lemon and use mint alone.
 Other spirits work in the smash recipes as well: Try it with rum for a mojito-like drink or vodka.

 Thomas specifies spearmint in his whiskey smash recipe.
 It is the most common variety of mint available and often the type that's simply labeled "mint."
 Any mint will work, and some of the newer hybrids like pineapple and chocolate mints can make a very interesting smash as well.
 The 1887 recipe calls for "3 to 4 young sprigs of mint," and that can be a lot for such a short drink.
 Yet, mint does not come in standard sizes, so adjust the quantity as you see fit.
 Dried mint is OK to use as well, and some drinkers say they prefer its flavor over the fresh herb.
 Experiment and see what you think.

 How Strong Is the Whiskey Smash?

-We don't add much to the whiskey when creating the Whiskey Smash, so this drink does not go far below the bottling strength of the whiskey you choose.
-If your whiskey is 80-proof, then the average Whiskey Smash would be around 23 percent ABV (46 proof).
+There is not much added to the whiskey in this drink, so it doesn't dip far below the whiskey's bottling strength.
+If your whiskey is 80 proof, then the average whiskey smash would be around 23 percent ABV (46 proof).